Let’s just say, this isn’t the first time we’ve gotten that one….

 Improv Asylum produces additional shows that feature different casts and different show formats.
 Some shows may be completely improvised and others may be a combination of improv & sketch comedy.
 Please check individual Show Descriptions for clarification on the show format and cast.

-Improv Asylum’s venue is a “theater in the round” meaning the theater is arranged with seating on all four sides of the stage with the actors performing in the center.
-All shows at Improv Asylum are assigned seating and are assigned in the order you purchase tickets.
+Improv Asylum Boston’s venue is a “theater in the round” meaning the theater is arranged with seating on all four sides of the stage with the actors performing in the center.
+All shows at Improv Asylum are general admission seating.

 Can I buy tickets at the door?

-Most of our shows sell out in advance.
+Many of our shows sell out in advance (especially on the weekends).
 So if you are definitely coming, purchase them ahead of time.
-You can purchase tickets at our box office (at the door), night of, subject to availability.
+You can also purchase tickets at our box office (at the door), night of, subject to availability.

 Do I have to purchase them when I call or can I just reserve them?